Resistance bands are actually easy-to-use equipment for home workouts.

 Heavy-duty resistance bands (the black and purple resistance bands) are a great challenge to your strength and endurance if you don’t have any other gym equipment.
 You also need to be tough enough to withstand this resistance level.

 Imagine pulling and stretching the heavy band does give you a great workout on the major muscle groups than the other lighter bands.

-I have a set of five resistance bands and with the strength that I have now, I combined all the bands together to get the heavier resistance level that I want for my free weight or bodyweight workout.
+I have a set of five resistance bands and with the strength that I have now, I combined all the bands together to get the heavier resistance level that I want for my strength training.

 My Conclusion: Do Resistance Bands Really Work For Strength Workouts

 To my understanding. the resistance bands actually work and train the small muscles to support the big muscles to become bigger.

 They are great workout tools to help build strength, endurance and also benefit you from injuring your joints or ligaments.
 The bands are also good for warm-up exercise before hitting your training.

 Regardless of what workout you do is still a good workout.